 Bora Yongacoglu

-I’m an applied mathematician and machine learning researcher at the Montreal Institute of Learning Algorithms.
+I’m an applied mathematician and machine learning researcher affiliated with Université de Montréal and Mila, the Quebec Artificial Intelligence Institute.

 Before moving to Mila, I was a postdoctoral fellow with the Department of Electrical and Computer Engineering at the University of Toronto.
 Prior to that, I received my PhD in Mathematics from Queen’s University.